 How Would You Advise...?
 Part I

 I have four illustrations with four essential questions that should be asked for each illustration.
-This week I will start with the first one.
+This is the first one.

 1st Essential Question: